 Beautiful home on the shores of Loch Duich where you can enjoy imaginative dinners in their conservatory restaurant.
 The views of the loch and birdlife flitting around are really special.
-They have a wonderful range of local produce from artisan producers on their mouth watering dinner menus.
-Tony's menus and skills in the kitchen are really superb.
+Further update when available.

 Liz also offers a very useful range of courses from REHIS Food Hygiene to Drinks Licensing, Health and Safety.
 A handy person to know so here is her link too for further information. www.tkmtraining.co.uk.

 Jim and Mary Cowie have just (April 2017) opened a wonderful Seafood Bar adjacent to their Captain's Galley serving a mouth watering range of informal seafood dishes - bouillibaise and fishcakes; bowls of steaming mussels and Nordic salt cod.

 Delve into a bowlfull before taking the ferry or tarry awhile and enjoy a full meal in the semi al fresco surroundings of their lovely glazed verandah overlooking the harbour where your seafood is landed.

 A charming Victorian mansion by Loch Ness, proud holder of the Catering in Scotland Environment Award for its passion for all things eco.
 The menus are sustainable and delicious, local and inspired.

 Owned by the same family as The Torridon, this place is very special and well worth a visit.
 Here is the charming entrance lounge complete with grand piano.
 Photo credit: Lovat